Wide Reads

 5. 5

-What does this chapter reveal about the challenge of protecting people we love when they don't want to be protected?
+What does this chapter reveal about the cost of trying to protect people who do not yet want protecting?

 Critical Thinking Exercise